Accelerate Innovation and Collaboration

 Georgetown Center for Children and Families

 The Center is one of the nation’s leading independent, nonpartisan policy and research organizations working to expand high-quality, affordable health coverage for America’s children and families.
-Working with researchers at the University of North Carolina’s Sheps Center for Health Services Research, the foundation supported the center’s examination of Medicaid’s reach in rural areas and how it has changed over time, resulting in a report and an interactive website.
+Working with researchers at the University of North Carolina’s Sheps Center for Health Services Research, PCI supports the center’s examination of Medicaid’s reach in rural areas and how it has changed over time.